suneetasharma/SOC-Hands-On-Challenge/2-Network-Traffic-Analysis/Day06_2_Network_Traffic_Analysis_Captured-ICMP-Traffic/README.md

 ---

 ## 🧠 Key Learnings
-- ICMP traffic is easy to isolate using both capture and display filters.
-Wireshark provides real-time insight into packet-level network activity.
+- Wireshark provides real-time insight into packet-level network activity.
-Creating a custom profile (SOC Analyst) helps segment use-cases and preferred layouts.
+- Creating a custom profile (SOC Analyst) helps segment use-cases and preferred layouts.
-- How does this relate to MITRE ATT&CK or real-world SOC tasks?
-Display filters are non-destructive and flexible—useful for forensic investigations.
+- Display filters are non-destructive and flexible—useful for forensic investigations.
-Capture filters are faster and reduce noise—but cannot be changed mid-capture.
+- Capture filters are faster and reduce noise—but cannot be changed mid-capture.
 ---

 ## 🎯 Conclusion